+One MMS UWB packet could be either an RSF-only MMS, RIF-only MMS, or a mixed MMS.
 A RSF-only MMS packet format enables efficient and fast CIR generation with multi-millisecond coherent combining.
 In a mixed MMS packet format for ranging integrity, RIFs may follow RSFs.
+An RIF-only MMS packet only contains RIFs.
 The following figure provides an illustration of a generic MMS packet with/without NB assistance.
-The details about the allowed configurations of X, Y, Z are as follows.

-In each RSF, we first construct one MMRS symbol and then repeat the MMRS symbol for N_MSR times.
-One MMRS symbol can be constructed as follows.

-When utilizing an MMRS based on complementary sets

-Step-1: Determine MMRS without gap, i.e., [A, B], where A and B are sequences of length 64

-Step-2: Determine the gap G and get MMRS with gap as S=[A, G, B, G]

-Step-3: Spread S with L=4 and get an MMRS symbol S’=[A’, G’, B’, G’]

-When utilizing an Ipatov sequence for MMRS

-Step-1: Determine the Ipatov sequence S

-Step-2: Spread S with L=4 and get an MMRS symbol S’

-The number of MMRS repetitions N_MSR within each RSF can be configured as follows.

-Set of values: N_MSR ∈ {32, 40, 48, 64, 128, 256}

-A small N_MSR enables better co-existence due to the short active transmission

-A large N_MSR facilitates full energy usage without requiring powerful PA

-The value of N_MSR is the same in all RSFs within one MMS packet.

-MMS Illustration
+Note that the same pulse shape shall be used for the entire MMS packet and all the pulses within one MMS packet shall be modulated with a constant amplitude.
+The pulse shape used in MMS packet shall follow the time domain mask as specified in Figure 15-13a in IEEE 802.15.4z-2020.
+The details about the allowed configurations of X, Y, Z are detailed further in the following paragraphs for different types of MMS packets.

+Generic MMS Packet with/without NBA

 Let T0 denote the start timing of the first UWB MMS fragment (either RSF or RIF), the start timing of the x-th RSF and the y-th RIF can be determined as follows.